Boxdove/Podorozhniki/README.md

-Podorozhniki
+podorozhniki
 ============

-This is internal company's project.
+This is test automation for Podorozhniki project.
-Testing scenarios with using
-BDD,
-Jbehave,
-Junit,
-Webdriver,
-Maven